 |Metropolis Archeological Excavations|

-Sabanci Foundation supports Metropolis Archeological Excavations undertaken by the Metropolis Supporters Society (MESEDER).
+Sabancı Foundation supports the Metropolis Archeological Excavations undertaken by the Metropolis Supporters Society (MESEDER).

-The Metropolis Archeological Excavations have been underway since 1990 on behalf of the Ministry of Culture and Tourism and Trakya University.
-The excavation team is led by Assistant Professor Serdar Aybek from the Trakya University Archeology Department.
-Excavations continue on public buildings and civil spaces, where clues to the life in Metropolis will be unearthed, while drilling continues so as to reveal new structures.
+An excavation team led by Assistant Professor Serdar Aybek from the Archeology Department of Thrace University has been running The Metropolis Archeological Excavations, which have been going on since 1990 on behalf of the Ministry of Culture and Tourism and Thrace University.
+Excavations proceed with a focus on on public buildings and civil spaces that yield clues as to the urban life, while drilling continues so as to reveal new structures.

 The ancient city of Metropolis is situated between the Yenikoy and Ozbey villages of the township of Torbali, Izmir.
-Archeological excavations at the site had been supported by Philip Morris for over 15 years.
-As of 2003, the Sabanci Foundation has been supporting the project, in order that scientific endeavors come to fruition.
+Metropolis Archeological Excavations have enjoyed the support of Philip Morris for more than 15 years.
+As of 2003, the Sabanci Foundation has begun its contributions for MESEDER in support of scientific excavations.

 The history of Metropolis dates back to the Neolithic Age, running through the traces of first settlements, the Classical Ages and the Hellenistic Age, further spanning Roman and Byzantium Empires and culminating in Anatolian Turkish Beyliks and the Ottoman era.
-Buildings, epitaphs, statues, coins, inscriptions, glass and ceramic objects unearthed during the excavation works are now exhibited in Izmir Art and History Museum, Izmir Archeology Museum and Selcuk Efes Museum.
+Statues, coins, inscriptions, glass and ceramic objects unearthed during the excavation works are now exhibited in Izmir Art and History Museum, Izmir Archeology Museum, and Selcuk Efes Museum.

 Mysterious Corridors of the Metropolis

-At the end of the 2013 excavation season, brick vault corridors of 40-meter length constructed in parallel to exterior walls to the north, south and west of the bath structure were unearthed in well-preserved condition.
+At the end of the 2013 excavation season, of 40-meter-long brick vault corridors constructed in parallel to exterior walls to the north, south and west of the bath structure were unearthed in very well-preserved condition.

 The Sleeping Beauty of the Metropolis Meets Sunlight